beezwax/WP-Publish-to-Apple-News/readme.txt

 * Enhancement: Replaces usage of the deprecated `advertisingSettings` object with the new `autoplacement.advertising` object.
 Bumps default advertisement frequency from 1 to 5 (out of 10).
 * Enhancement: Adds an error to the notice bar if the `DATE_NOT_RECENT` API error is encountered advising the user to synchronize the time on their server to restore API connectivity.
 * Enhancement: Adds padding above and below `EmbedWebVideo` components.
+* Enhancement: Converts notices in a block editor context to native block editor notice components, rather than the previous custom implementation.
+* Enhancement: In the block editor, warns when the post has unsaved changes, and publishing to Apple News would result in unsaved changes not being published.
 * Bugfix: Removes Cover Art configuration, as Cover Art is no longer used by Apple.
 * Bugfix: Fixes the logic in the default theme checker to properly check the configured values against the defaults and prompt the user if they are using the default theme that ships with Apple News without modification.
 * Bugfix: Fixes a bug where renaming a theme would not carry over any changes made to the theme, and renaming the active theme would make it no longer active.